dedis/odyssey/docs/attributes.md

 link delegated attributes and the textual description with their IDs.

-Finally, we designed attributes to be recursively defined, ie. an attribute can have multiple attributes, which can have multiple attributes and so on.
+Finally, we designed attributes to be recursively defined, ie. an attribute can have multiple nested attributes, which can then have multiple nested attributes and so on.
 This gives us a flexible way to define complex attributes structures.

 ## Definition

+We used the following attributes definition in our demo.
+This definition is applied on the instance of a "catalog contract".
+See the [catalog section](https://dedis.github.io/odyssey/#/domanager?id=catalog) of the data owner manager in order to set it on the catalog.

 ```json
 {